als-computing/bluesky-web/README.md

 docker build -t python-server . docker run -dp 8080:8080 python-server
 ```
-To run the python server and expose a port to use Jupyter Notebook (for direct Bluesky testing):
+For testing Bluesky in Python directly, use the following commands to run Jupyter Notebook from within a container:
 ```
 cd server
 docker build -t python-jupyter .